typesense/typesense-website/docs-site/content/guide/github-actions.md

 There is a GitHub Action providing a Typesense server.
 You can find it in the GitHub marketplace at [jirevwe/typesense-github-action](https://github.com/marketplace/actions/typesense-server-in-github-actions) and install it from there.

 You can configure the Typesense server in your workflow YAML file.
-Depending on your needs, you may configre it to run on a different port or you may make run your tests against a matrix of multiple Typesense versions.
+Depending on your needs, you may configure it to run on a different port or you may make run your tests against a matrix of multiple Typesense versions.

 Here’s a sample configuration using the [jirevwe/typesense-github-action](https://github.com/marketplace/actions/typesense-server-in-github-actions) package to add Typesense to your GitHub Actions: